KanikaBhandari24/Project/README.md

-This contains all my projects
+This contains all the projects using HTML, CSS AND JS